-Summary.
-Specular reflection from horizontally aligned crystals can cause an anomalously high backscatter when observed by lidar pointing precisely at zenith or nadir, but the effect can be essentially eliminated by changing the orientation of the lidar by a few degrees.
+Specular reflection from horizontally aligned crystals can cause an anomalously high backscatter when observed by lidar at zenith or nadir.
 As this enhanced return is not accompanied by any increase in extinction, it can make interpretation of the lidar echo in terms of cloud radiative properties problematic, so is of concern for spaceborne cloud lidar missions.
-After reviewing some of the existing work on lidar specular reflection, we compare distributions of integrated backscatter measured from 80 days of zenith-pointing 905-nm lidar observations at Chilbolton in Southern England to 60 days of data measured at 5° from zenith, from which the effect of specular reflection on the extinction-to-backscatter ratio can be estimated.
-The results indicate that specular reflection was present to some degree in over 50% of the ice profiles observed at zenith, and in 20% of the profiles the integrated backscatter associated with the phenomenon was considerably higher even than liquid water clouds, which normally tend to be much more reflective than ice.
-One percent of the profiles had an integrated backscatter greater than 0.2 sr-1 corresponding to a profile-mean extinction-to-backscatter ratio of less than 2.4 sr. A simple algorithm was used to estimate the height distribution of the regions of strongest specular reflection.
-It was found that specular reflection tends to be much stronger and more common at temperatures between $-20^{\circ}$ C and $-5^{\circ}$ C, with a maximum at $-12^{\circ}$ C. This is presumably because plate crystals, which give the greatest specular signal, tend to be found in this range.
+After reviewing some of the existing work on lidar specular reflection, we compare distributions of the integrated backscatter measured from 20 days[†] of zenith pointing 905-nm lidar observations to 61 days of data measured off-zenith, from which the effect of specular reflection on the extinction-to-backscatter ratio can be estimated.
+The results indicate that specular reflection was present to some degree in over 50% of the ice profiles observed, and in 20% of the profiles both the integrated backscatter and maximum backscatter were considerably higher even than liquid water clouds, which normally tend to be much more reflective than ice.
+The highest 1% of the profiles had a maximum backscatter greater than 0.2 (m sr)-1 and an extinction-to-backscatter ratio less than 3.5 sr. A simple algorithm was used to estimate the height distribution of the regions of strongest specular reflection.
+It was found that specular reflection tends to be much stronger and more common between the heights corresponding to temperatures between -23° C and -9° C, which is presumably because plate crystals, which give the greatest specular signal, grow in this range.
 It is recommended that spaceborne lidars point at least 1° from nadir to avoid this phenomenon.

-2.1 Introduction
+1. Introduction

 Two spaceborne lidar missions are currently in the planning stage which have among their primary aims the global measurement of ice clouds.
-The NASA Calipso lidar is due for launch in 2005 and will be complemented by the radar on board CloudSat, while ESA and NASDA are considering the EarthCARE mission which would involve a lidar and radar on the same platform.
+The NASA Calipso lidar is due for launch in 2004 and will be complemented by the radar on board CloudSat, while ESA and NASDA are considering the EarthCARE mission which would involve a lidar and radar on the same platform.
 In January 2003 the IceSat lidar was launched, which has as one of its secondary mission goals the quantitative measurement of ice clouds.
 All these lidars are currently planned to be nadir pointing.
-It has been known for at least 25 years that specular reflection from horizontally aligned crystals can cause an enhanced return for lidars pointing exactly at zenith or nadir (Sassen 1977, Platt 1977, Gibson et al. 1977), so it is important to determine whether problems associated with this phenomenon are severe enough that they would compromise the ability of the lidar to infer the important properties of the cloud, particularly those relating to radiative transfer.
+It has been known for at least 25 years that specular reflection from horizontally aligned crystals can cause an enhanced return for lidars pointing exactly at zenith or nadir (Sassen 1977; Platt 1977; Gibson et al. 1977), so it is important to determine whether problems associated with this phenomenon are severe enough that they would compromise the ability of the lidar to infer the important properties of the cloud, particularly those relating to radiative transfer.